Wernfried/daterangepicker/README.md

 <a name="event_beforeRenderTimePicker.daterangepicker"></a>

 ## "beforeRenderTimePicker.daterangepicker" (this)
-Emitted before the TimePicker is rendered
+Emitted before the TimePicker is rendered.
 Useful to remove any manually added elements.

 **Kind**: event emitted